 Insight into the Queen's endearing relationship with her younger sister Princess Margaret has been revealed by The Reality of Monarchy author Andrew Duncan, who wrote about some of the sweet things she said about the monarch in the Radio Times.
-Ahead of Thursday's night Inside the Crown: Secrets of the Royals, on ITV, find out what the Princess had to say about her royal sister...
+Ahead of Sunday night's The Queen's Big Night Out on ITV, find out what the Princess had to say about her royal sister...

 The Queen and her sister Princess Margaret